-Admission is competitive and all applications for each term will be reviewed as a group after those deadlines.
-Applications received after the deadlines will be considered on a space-available basis.
-Contact the Program Coordinator for advising.
+Admission is competitive and all applications will be reviewed as a group after the deadline.

 Applicants must apply to the Graduate School at the University of Northern Colorado before the program area reviews the applicant’s request for admission.
 Failure to submit all required materials will delay the evaluation and screening of your application.

 - Possess a master’s degree from a regionally accredited college or university or a comparable degree from a foreign institution.